This card is no longer available for new applications.

 That general earning rate isn’t the strongest when compared to other cards on the market, like RBC’s very own Visa Infinite Avion product.
 With that card, you could get 1 Avion point per dollar spent on general purchases, and then transfer those points over to Cathay Pacific Asia Miles during a 30% promotion, resulting in a much better value than simply using your RBC Cathay Pacific card.

 All things considered, I’d only use the Cathay Pacific Visa when purchasing any Cathay Pacific flights, and would prioritize other cards out there for using on my regular purchases.

-Another potential sweet spot is 15,000 Asia Miles one-way in economy class from Seattle to Hawaii.
+Another Asia Miles sweet spot is 15,000 Asia Miles one-way in economy class from Seattle to Hawaii.

-If you combine this portion of the signup bonus towards a larger Asia Miles redemption (keep in mind that you can earn Asia Miles from RBC Avion points as well as American Express Membership Rewards), you can fly from North America to South Africa via Hong Kong for only 85,000 Asia Miles in business class, or even fly to Europe at the same price.
+If you combine your points towards a larger Asia Miles redemption (keep in mind that you can earn Asia Miles from RBC Avion points as well as American Express Membership Rewards), you can fly from North America to South Africa via Hong Kong for only 85,000 Asia Miles in business class, or even fly to Europe at the same price.

 Perks & Benefits

 As an additional benefit, the card also gives you one year of complimentary Green membership in Cathay Pacific’s Marco Polo Club elite program, which gives you a few ancillary benefits when flying with Cathay Pacific like priority boarding, as well as the opportunity to redeem Asia Miles for things like lounge access and extra checked bags.